UNCG-DAISY/Instagrain/hardware/V2/README.md

 ### Step 3 --- Mounting the Coral TPU
 Mounting the Coral TPU uses four 10mm M2.5 Female to Female Hex Standoffs, four 12mm M2.5 Socket Head Screws, and four 6mm M2.5 Socket Head Screws.
-This is a fairly starightforward step, for now we recommend it is mounted on the outside until temapture testing can be done with it on the inside
+This is a fairly starightforward step, for now we recommend it is mounted on the outside until temapture testing can be done with the Coral TPU on the inside
 ![IMG_6969](https://user-images.githubusercontent.com/72474059/165763053-3cdb8e88-4223-462c-98ff-5da2f3b9c861.JPG)